realkemon/home/pages/etl_bergen.md

 ### version 5 (pending)

 * Renamed targetname `south_door_closed0` to `south_door_closed` to fix game crash. *(Thanks to Kate for reporting)*
+* Fixed sounds and remapshaders being incorrectly active at map start in second round after `/map_restart`. *(Thanks to WuTangH for inspiration)*

 ### version 4